shyjuk/simple-file-manager/README.md

  - Use a `.htaccess` file with Apache, or `auth_basic` for nginx
  - Only use this on a private network

+## Troubleshooting

+If you can not find the upload function check the folder permission.

+- chown -R www-data:www-data <simple-file-manager direcory>

 HT: [@beardog108](https://github.com/beardog108)